csss-pacmacro/csss-pacmacro.github.io/notes.md

   - host -> hardcoded password
   - viewer -> need to make an account? shows the location of all the people.
 - create chiptune music for the game !!
+- fruit as bonus points

 likely to be done in 2-4 weeks (will be on vacation for 1 of them & my next 7 days are fully booked)

+//

+- what do we want the gameplay to be like? **(the goal of this is to guage interest)**
+- will we have access inside the AQ?
+- will we do it outside & if so, will we be doing pacmacro at night?